What is Dry Lice?

-Grease lice is a breeding ground for certain bacteria and causes a smelly washing machine and clothes.
+Fat lice is a breeding ground for certain bacteria and causes a smelly washing machine and clothes.
 It can also cause stains on your clothes, especially white and light laundry is prone to this.
 Unfortunately, these stains are not easy to get rid of.
-Fortunately, grease lice in your washing machine is!
-Read on quickly.
+Fortunately, grease lice in your washing machine can be eliminated!
+Read on.

-Luckily, preventing grease lice is not that difficult at all!
-You just need to clean your washing machine regularly – no, this doesn’t happen automatically with every wash, but it doesn’t take much time or energy either.
+Preventing grease lice is not that hard!
+You’ll need to clean your washing machine regularly – no, it won’t happen automatically every time you wash, but it won’t take much time or energy either.
 Once a month is best.
-With the tips below, you can keep your washing machine clean and prevent grease lice!
+The tips below will help you keep your washing machine clean and prevent grease marks!

-If your laundry doesn’t smell as fresh, we understand your temptation to use more detergent – don’t do this!
-Detergents today are very concentrated, so the average Dutch person already uses too much detergent.
-This excess soap residue does not dissolve properly, gets stuck in the drum and causes the grease lice to form.
+- Reduce detergent: If your laundry doesn’t smell as fresh as you expected, we understand the temptation to add more detergent – but don’t!
+Detergents today are very concentrated, so the average person already uses too much detergent.
+This excess soap doesn’t dissolve properly, gets stuck in the drum and causes grease lice to form.

-Some people think you don’t need to clean a washing machine – they are wrong.
-It is important to run a boil wash regularly, at 90 degrees or higher, to remove all excess soap scum, dirty residue, bacteria and smelly odors from the drum.
-If you like, you can also add a dash of vinegar or a cup of baking soda – this will also help prevent limescale!
+- Washing machine cleaning: Some people think you don’t need to clean a washing machine – they are wrong.
+It’s important to run a regular boil wash, at 90 degrees or higher, to remove all excess soap scum, dirty residue, bacteria and smelly odours from the drum.
+You can also add a splash of vinegar or baking soda if you like – this will also help to stop limescale!

-The soap dish and the door of your washing machine are the places where detergent gets stuck.
-So clean them regularly to prevent grease lice from forming.
+- Wipe the door and soap dish: the soap dish and door of your washing machine are the main areas where detergent gets stuck.
+Clean them regularly to prevent grease-lice build-up.
 This will not be necessary after every wash, but try to clean it once a month.

-- Repeat with vinegar: after a regular wash at 90 degrees, you can run the same program again, with an empty drum and a splash of cleaning vinegar.
-This neutralizes an unpleasant odor, removes grease and even combats limescale – which is also very good for your washing machine.
+- Return with vinegar: After a regular 90 degree wash, you can run the same program again with an empty drum and a splash of cleaning vinegar.
+This will neutralise any unpleasant odours, remove grease and even combat limescale – which is also very good for your washing machine.